open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 interested in developing a custom authenticator, check out the ["Building a custom authenticator"](../custom-auth) document.

-To add a server authenticator to a receiver in the Collector, follow these steps :
+To add a server authenticator to a receiver in the Collector, follow these steps:

 1. Add the authenticator extension and its configuration under `.extensions`.
 1. Add a reference to the authenticator to `.services.extensions`, so that it's